 I am sure you are wondering "What exactly is a 'Storied Portfolio'?"
 Let me explain.
 You could begin by asserting that any conventional web or book portfolio (the sort of thing that artist's and designers typically use to showcase their work) constitutes a form of visual storytelling; however, they typically focus on curated images of the artist's works accompanied by standard pieces of information such as the name of the piece, medium, dimensions, pricing and a line or two of supplementary information.
 Engaging with these forms is akin to walking through a gallery and leaving with your own impressions.
-Ordinarily, this—combined with an introductory paragraph or two by the artist—would be enough; however, we live in extraordinary times where simply presenting the end-point artefacts or products of our creativity is not enough.
+Ordinarily, this—combined with a few introductory didactic paragraphs by the artist—would be enough; however, we live in extraordinary times where simply presenting the end-point artefacts or products of our creativity is not enough.

 It is important to provide context for the assertion that the images, in-and-of-themselves, are not enough.
 According to the Meeker Internet Report created for Kleiner Perkins Caufield Byers over 1.8 BILLION images are uploaded to the internet EVERY DAY!
 Just let that sink in for a moment.
-The question then becomes "How do me and my work gain recognition and relevance against this surge of innumerable artefacts?"
+The question then becomes "How will I, and my work, gain recognition and relevance against this surge of innumerable artefacts?"
 THAT is the million dollar question!
 One could pay money to increase one's search relevance and rankings but this is never a guarantee that you and your work will be consistently found.

 This call to participation requires that we be able to share powerful and meaningful stories that will excite, entertain, inform and encourage the members of our various communities.
 These stories can be told exclusively through image, video, audio, text or a combination of any and all of these media.
 Being able to bind these various media elements together happens best when they are tied to a central story—it helps us to better understand them and to attribute to them particular meaning and significance.
 Stories help us to make sense of the complex and chaotic and seeing you and your work tied to an interesting and compelling story helps it to stand out from the infinite and chaotic morass of media artefacts that clog the arteries of the web.
 Story provides added value.
 It is in this context that it is incumbent upon us to develop our stories and connect our work to those stories.
 THIS, in the general sense, is what a storied portfolio is.

 The collection of stories, story fragments and artefacts that trail behind us are what constitute our narrative.
 Narrative is really the sum total of our activities—the overall, general impression or feeling that is induced in an audience that encounters them.
-The use of art, design and text for crafting powerful narratives is crucial to professions like Advertising and Marketing where stories are central to the development of Brand Design, Brand Strategy and Brand Management.
-As you transition into your professional life you and your work will develop as a brand—one that will have not only a "look" but a "feel" that will make you and your work relatable to a broad and diverse audience.
+The use of art, design, audio, video, image and text for crafting powerful narratives is crucial to professions like Advertising and Marketing where stories are central to the development of Brand Design, Brand Strategy and Brand Management.
+As you transition to your professional life you and your work will develop as a brand—one that will not only have a "look" but a "feel" that you and what you do relatable to your intended audience.
 Some of this narrative you will be responsible for authoring whereas other aspects of it will be written by the people and companies who have come into contact with you and your company's products or services.
 Collectively, these stories will form the basis of your brand narrative.

 A storied portfolio, then, is a way of creating and controlling the elements that will represent you and will metaphorically and quite literally write the narrative of your personal, professional brand.
 These elements will range from tweets and other social media posts on platforms like Facebook or Instagram to sharing creative and production know-how on communities like Behance or in Storied Portfolios on platforms like Spark Page.
 But first we need to begin with developing your story…